Can domestic helpers process in Hong Kong since it is difficult to travel with COVID-19?

 With the travel challenges due to the COVID-19 pandemic, many domestic helpers and their employers are asking if it would be possible for domestic helpers to stay in Hong Kong while processing their new visas.

 Normally, domestic helpers with broken or terminated contracts are required to return home while their visa is in processing.
+Due to the COVID-19 pandemic, Hong Kong Immigration may make an exemption and allow these domestic helpers to process locally but the final decision of visa approval lies solely with the Hong Kong Immigration.

 Please read carefully below.